Blessing Eleke

-Blessing Eleke (born 5 March 1996) is a Nigerian professional footballer who plays as a striker who plays for Nemzeti Bajnokság I club Kazincbarcikai SC.
-He previously played for Gorica, Olimpija Ljubljana, Ashdod, Luzern, Beerschot, Gençlerbirligi, Kashima Antlers, Istiklol and Partizani Tirana.
+Blessing Eleke (born 5 March 1996) is a Nigerian professional footballer who plays as a striker for Maltese Premier League club Hamrun Spartans.
+He previously played for Gorica, Olimpija Ljubljana, Ashdod, Luzern, Beerschot, Gençlerbirligi, Kashima Antlers, Istiklol, Partizani Tirana and Kazincbarcika.

 Professional career

 Early life and career

 Eleke grew up in Lagos with his three brothers and four sisters.
 He started playing football at Flying Sports Academy in his home country, before having an unsuccessful trial at Serie A club Sassuolo.
 Later on, he admitted that the transition from Nigeria to Europe was a difficult task to handle at the beginning.

 Slovenia

 Eleke signed for Olimpija Ljubljana in January 2016 for a reported fee of €750,000.
 On 10 April 2016, in a league fixture versus Zavrč, Olimpija's manager Nikolić reportedly called Eleke a "black idiot", for elaborately celebrating an injury-time equalizer in an eventual 1–1 draw.
 Nikolić's contract was eventually terminated by mutual consent on 18 April 2016., although Eleke asked club president Milan Mandarić not to sack the manager.
 Eleke revealed that, although he considered leaving the club, he did not want to see his coach sacked, as he did not believe in eye for an eye.